 How should I store my tutu to maintain its shape?

-To maintain the shape of your tutu, store it flat, dry clean it, or hang it upside down in a cool water breathable storage container.
+To maintain the shape of your tutu, store it flat, dry clean it, or hang it upside down in a breathable storage container with cool air.
 This method protects against dust while allowing for air circulation.

 Can I use an iron to remove wrinkles from my tutu?

-To effectively remove wrinkles from your tutu, use steam instead of direct heat, either with a handheld steamer or by hanging it in a steamy bathroom.
+To effectively remove wrinkles from your tutu, use steam instead of direct heat.
+You can do this with a handheld steamer or by hanging it in a steamy bathroom.
 This method preserves the fabric and shape of your tutu.